syncfusion-content/windowsforms-docs/WindowsForms/Edit/Runtime-Features.md

 Essential Edit control Find Dialog is now enhanced with an alert message box.
 This displays the alert message box when find reaches the starting point of the search again.

-> Note: In search option Current Selection, click OK in alert message box, then the search area is selected again automatically as in VS editor.
+N> In search option Current Selection, click OK in alert message box, then the search area is selected again automatically as in VS editor.

 ![](Runtime-Features_images/Runtime-Features_img8.jpeg)

-_Figure_ _50: Alert Message Box

 ## Scrolling Support